-Becky is a commissioned writer, creative writing facilitator and prize-winning performer based in Leeds.
-Her work is informed by the belief that not only do writing and the spoken word help us to make sense of the world and our place in it but that they provide us with tools to transform the world and our own lives.
+Becky Cherriman is a commissioned writer, creative writing facilitator and prize-winning performer based in Leeds.
+Her work is informed by the belief that not only do writing and the spoken word help us to make sense of the world and our place in it but that they provide us with the tools to transform our lives.

-She has won several prizes for her poetry including first prize for The Speakeasy Open Competition, second prize in the Ilkley Literature Open Mic and runner up in the Yorkshire Open Poetry Competition.
-Her work has also been shortlisted in several international competitions including The Fish Short Story Prize.
-In 2013 she was the commissioned poet for Morley Literature Festival and Grassington Visual Arts Festival.
+Becky has won several prizes for her poetry including first prize for The Speakeasy Open, second prize in the Ilkley Literature Open Mic and runner up in the Yorkshire Open.
+Her work has been shortlisted in several international competitions including The Fish Short Story Prize.
+In 2013 she was the commissioned poet for Morley Literature Festival and Grassington Festival.